-I didn’t know much about Petra prior to walking through the front gate, except that it was the archaeological site in Jordan’s southwestern desert that appeared in Indiana Jones and The Last Crusade.
+I didn’t know much about Petra prior to walking through the front gate, except that it was the archaeological site in the country of Jordan’s southwestern desert that appeared in Indiana Jones and The Last Crusade.
 Travelers flock to the ancient Treasury (Al Khazneh) building that housed the Holy Grail in the famous flick.
 Do a Google search for Petra and 90% of the photos will be of this iconic sandstone temple facade, camels lying on the dusty ground before it.

 But, there is so much more to Petra.

-The UNESCO ancient city of Petra was carved into the rose colored sandstone cliffs by the Nabataeans as early as 312BC.
+The UNESCO World Heritage ancient city of Petra was carved into the rose colored sandstone cliffs by the Nabataeans as early as 312BC.
 There are over 30 incredible sites spread over 60 square kilometers, from temples to tombs to elaborate buildings.

 Petra is about a 3-hour drive from the capital city of Amman, though we had made our way from Wadi Feynan where we spent one unbelievable night at the Feynan Ecolodge.